A tethered indoor drone system with unlimited flight time

 Scout 137 indoor inspection drone

-Onboard Lidar provides safe flight and better data
+Onboard 3D LiDAR keeps humans safe and provides better data

-ingScout 137ndoor industrial spaces often suffer lack of GPS coverage, which leaves most off-the-shelf drones without the reference needed to maintain stable positioning.
-If there’s also a lack of light, optical sensors and Visual Positioning Systems (VPS) will not work and you’ll be flying manual.
-The drone will be subject to competing, uncoordinated influence from the pilot and the environment.
-The flight path may become jumpy and irregular, introducing motion artifacts into your visual inspection data and worst-case causing a crash.
+Indoor industrial spaces often suffer lack of GPS coverage, leaving most off-the-shelf drones without the reference needed to maintain stable positioning.
+If there’s also a lack of light, optical sensors and Visual Positioning Systems (VPS) will not work.
+You’ll be flying full manual and may not even see the drone properly!
+It will be subject to competing, uncoordinated influence from the pilot and the environment.
+The flight path may become jumpy and irregular, introducing motion artifacts into your inspection data and worst-case causing a crash.

 Patent-pending technology ensures that live sensor data is translated into a 3D map of the environment, including the drone’s position and heading.
 Joystick input from the pilot is combined into the processing and “corrected” by sensor data before affecting motor power.

-The Scout 137 Drone knows immediately if it has been unintentionally displaced by gusts of air, propeller blast or other factors, and is able to correct that itself.
+The Scout 137 drone knows immediately if it’s being unintentionally displaced by a gust of air, propeller blast or other factors, and is able to correct that itself.
 The result is a drone that is easy to fly, maintains position when no manual input is provided, and moves with smooth and even motion.
-It will avoid obstacles and can perform “smart moves” like sliding along walls at a fixed distance.
+It can also avoid obstacles and perform “smart moves” like sliding along walls at a fixed distance.
 Even with curved, irregular surfaces.

-The Scout 137 Drone’s 3D lidar data is also used to render a 3D situation map on the tablet used by the pilot during flight.
+The Scout 137 Drone’s 3D LiDAR data is also used to render a 3D situation map in the Scout App.
 This 3D map is shown picture-in-picture with the drone’s camera feed, and can be freely panned, zoomed and rotated.
 It is an indispensable visual aid to the pilot, showing the drone’s position and heading inside.
-When the pilot gets this situational awareness of the space, navigation gets easier and stress is relieved.
+When the pilot gets this situational awareness of the space, navigation becomes easier and stress is relieved.

 Gimbal-stabilized 4K camera and powerful LEDs